davatorium/rofi/doc/rofi-manpage.markdown

 Allow multiple lines to be selected.
 Adds a small selection indicator to the left of each entry.

+`-sync`

+Force rofi mode to first read all data from stdin before showing selection window.
+This is how original dmenu behaviour.

 ### Window Mode

 `-window-format` *format*